comrade-coop/apocryph/README.md

 Publish and subscribe commands allows the agents to observe and change the environment by indirectly exchanging messages.
-Every agent has a public topic associated with the agent identifier where the agent can emit arbitrary information and the subscribing agents gets activate on new publications.
+Every agent has a public topic associated with the agent identifier where the agent can emit arbitrary information and the subscribing agents gets activated on new publications.
 An agent can dynamically subscribe to an arbitrary number of public topics of other agents.

 #### Object Capability Security Model

 Apocryph agents can directly interact between each other over [object capabilities](https://wiki.c2.com/?ObjectCapabilityModel).
 Apocryph object capability contain whitelisted message types and it is created locally by the agent.
-Then the agent can distribute the newly created capability by embedding.
+Then the agent can distribute the newly created capability by embedding it in messages.
 Apocryph agents can store capabilities (both their own capabilities and capabilities received from other agents) in their state for later use.

 Security and unforgeability of all object capabilities used by the agents is implemented as part of the decentralized network that hosts the agents.
-All object capabilities are embedded in the blocks and their the network has to agree on their authenticity.
+All object capabilities are embedded in the blocks and the network has to agree on their authenticity.

 #### Call Balances